 Group Planning & Analysis.
 Analysis and valuation of assets and liabilities based on best estimates of underlying cash flows.
 Preparation of Swiss Re's EVM disclosure which is basis for regulatory reporting in Switzerland (FINMA) and the rest of the world.

 Executive Assistant, CEO team

 Reporting for Board of Directors, Executive Committee and Clinic Directors.
-Presentations and briefings for CEO, General Secretary, Head Public Affairs.
+Presentations and briefings for CEO, Corporate Secretary, Head Public Affairs.
 Support in strategy, corporate / business development, acquisitions, public policy, etc.

 Subjects: Business Administration, Economics & Law.

 DEPARTMENT OF JUSTICE & HOME AFFAIRS, CANTON ZH